 The following examples demonstrate how organizations can use real-time analytics:

 - Fine-tuning features for customer-facing apps.
 Real-time analytics adds a level of sophistication to software rollouts and supports data-driven decisions for core feature management.

 - Managing location data.
 Real-time analytics can be used to determine what data sets are relevant to a particular geographic location and signal the appropriate updates.

 - Detecting anomalies and frauds.
 Real-time analytics can be used to identify statistical outliers caused by security breaches, network outages or machine failures.

 - Empowering advertising and marketing campaigns.
-Data gathered from ad inventory, web visits, demographics and customer behavior can be analyzed in real time to uncover insights that hopefully will improve audience targeting, pricing strategies and Conversion rates.
+Data gathered from ad inventory, web visits, demographics and customer behavior can be analyzed in real time to uncover insights that hopefully will improve audience targeting, pricing strategies and conversion rates.

-Examples of real-time analytics include:
+Examples of real-time analytics include the following:

 - Real-time credit scoring.
 Instant updates of individuals' credit scores allow financial institutions to immediately decide whether or not to extend the customer's credit.

 - Financial trading.
 Real-time big data analytics is being used to support decision-making in financial trading.
 Institutions use financial databases, satellite weather stations and social media to instantaneously inform buying and selling decisions.

 - Targeting promotions.
 Businesses can use real-time analytics to deliver promotions and incentives to customers while they are in the store and surrounded by the merchandise to increase the chances of a sale.